ironhack-labs/lab-express-basic-auth/readme.md

 ## Bonus - Password Strength Measurement

-Finally, we will add a jQuery plugin to measure the password strength when we sign up in the application.
-We recommend you to use the [Strength.js](http://jquerycards.com/forms/inputs/strength-js/) library, but feel free to look for another one.
+Finally, we will add some functionality to measure the password strength when we sign up in the application.
+We recommend you follow along with this [CSS-Tricks tutorial](https://css-tricks.com/password-strength-meter/), but feel free to come up with different solutions.

 Once finished, the result should be something like this: